Best Backpacking Sleeping Bags of 2024

 • Zipper can snag

-The Sea to Summit Spark 18 for men and Flame 15 for women are the pinnacle of mummy-style ultralight bags.
+The Sea to Summit Spark 15 (men’s / women’s) are the pinnacle of mummy-style ultralight bags.
 These impressively lightweight sleeping bags feature draft tubes on the zippers, 360° down collars, and box baffles that make them exceptionally warm for their weight.

 Baffles are sewn parts of a sleeping bag that hold feathers in place – they can be arranged in a wide variety of patterns.
-The Spark and Flame have vertical box baffles on the torso which prevent down from shifting away from your core where you really need the warmth.
+The Spark has vertical box baffles on the torso which prevent down from shifting away from your core where you really need the warmth.
 This style is especially useful for sleepers who roll over from side to side since movement can cause down displacement inside bags with continuous baffles.
-Continuous baffle construction allows the user to move the down-fill around inside their bag to suit different insulation needs (which can be a drawback since down can end up bunched in the bottom).
-Examples of continuous baffles can be seen on the Feathered Friends Swallow/Egret YF and Western Mountaineering UltraLite above.

 Stock photo of the NEMO Disco 15 sleeping bag with a white background